 There’s no doubt that news-based or “time-bound” content has its own place and is crucial.
 But if you think about content in terms of getting a higher ROI, then evergreen content wins hands down.

 It helps your brand build real trust and authenticity in the long run.
-It makes you stand out of the crowd, especially when it is backed by proper research.
+It makes you stand out from the crowd, especially when it is backed by proper research.

 Here are some common ideas for evergreen content: